-Frozen pizza is often an underrated addition to the shopping list, with the tasty option it’s a handy meal for households that are rushed off their feet, or those who aren’t confident in their culinary abilities.
+Frozen pizza is often an underrated addition to the shopping list, with the tasty option a handy meal for households that are rushed off their feet, or those who aren’t confident in their culinary abilities.
 With the versatility to feed a small army, frozen pizzas are also generally cheaper than most takeaway pizzas, making them easier on the budget as well.

 While they may not be the go-to option for those looking to make good on their New Year’s resolution, having a pizza in the freezer in case of ‘emergencies’ can give households peace of mind after a long day at work.
 And when it comes to choosing the pizza to stock up on, consumers aren’t short of options and flavours.
 But where can you find the best quality and value?
 That’s where Canstar Blue comes into play.

-We’ve surveyed almost 500 Australian adults to find out which brand is the best-rated in Australia.
-The four brands included in our 2019 review were rated in the following order for overall satisfaction:
+The five brands included in our 2020 frozen pizza review were rated in the following order for overall customer satisfaction:

 While frozen pizza may not be the first thing you think of when you do the grocery shopping, there’s no doubting it can be a lifesaver when it comes to getting dinner on the table in a hurry.
 There’s certainly a convenience factor when it comes to frozen pizza.
-But which brand and flavour you end up putting in your trolley will come down to your personal preferences, as some prefer the cheap and cheerful pizza and garlic bread combo from the supermarket chains, while others may prefer a bit more substance to their pizzas, and are happy to fork out a bit of extra cash for a larger meal.
+But which brand and flavour you end up putting in your shopping trolley will come down to your personal preference, as some prefer the cheap and cheerful pizza and garlic bread combo from the supermarket chains, while others may prefer a bit more substance to their pizzas, and are happy to fork out a bit of extra cash for a larger meal.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.